M17 is the Omega Nebula | EarthSky.org

-Barely visible to the unaided eye on a dark, moonless night, Messier 17 – aka the Omega Nebula = is best seen though binoculars or low power on a telescope.
+Barely visible to the unaided eye on a dark, moonless night, Messier 17 – aka the Omega Nebula – is best seen though binoculars or low power on a telescope.
 It’s very near another prominent nebula known as Messier 16, the Eagle Nebula, home nebula of the famous Pillars of Creation photograph.
 These two closely-knit patches of haze readily fit within the same binocular field of view.
-Follow the links below to learn more.

 How to see M17.
 If you want to see deep-sky objects like this one, learn to recognize the constellation Sagittarius the Archer.
-It’s located in the direction to the center of our Milky Way galaxy; many beautiful star clusters and nebulae can be found in this part of the sky.
+It’s located in the direction of the center of our Milky Way galaxy; many beautiful star clusters and nebulae can be found in this part of the sky.
 Luckily, this constellation contains an easy-to-find star pattern, or asterism, in the shape of a teapot.
 From the legendary Teapot asterism in Sagittarius, it’s fairly easy to star-hop to the Omega Nebula and its companion nebula, M16.

 From the Teapot, draw an imaginary line from the star Kaus Austrinus and pass just east (left) of the star Kaus Media to locate M16 and M17.
 These two nebulae are close together and located about one fist-width above the Teapot.